 Compulsory field - an incident cannot be declared without the field filled

-Compulsory field - an incident cannot be closed without the field filled
+Compulsory field - an incident cannot be marked as resolved without the field filled

 This field should be shown - this determines when the field will be visible to users.

 The field will be visible in the incident declaration form (like in the screenshot above)

 The field will be visible when marking the incident as resolved